sql-machine-learning/elasticdl/docs/designs/cli.md

     `base_image_name` is optional and the default value is `python:3`.
 The generated Dockerfile example is:

     ```Dockerfile
-    FROM python:3
+    FROM python
     COPY . /model_zoo
     RUN pip install -r /model_zoo/requirements.txt
     RUN pip install elasticdl
     ```

-    User can make additional update on the Dockerfile if necessary.
+    Users can make additional updates on the Dockerfile if necessary.

-3. Build the Docker image for ElasticDL job.
+3. Build the Docker image for an ElasticDL job.

     ```bash
     elasticdl zoo build --image=reg.docker.alibaba-inc.com/bright/elasticdl-wnd:1.0 .